Balance & Traction

 We stress the two things that determine how proficient and comfortable you will be when riding: Balance and Traction.
-Balance is pretty natural, though very tough for some to grasp when standing on the motorcycle’s pegs with a convent handlebar to hang onto.
+Our School has been based on these tow fundimentals since Day One.
+Balance is pretty natural, though very tough for some to grasp when standing on the motorcycle’s pegs with a much too convent handlebar to hang onto.
 Traction, or the feeling for it, seems to vary widely between riders of different ability levels.
 And it is one of the most overlooked aspects that is limits what you can do on an off-road bike.

 First, be light on the bike when needed, be heavy when needed.
 Typically you want to be heavy on the bike when there is traction and usually get as light as possible when traction goes away in a bad way.
 You can’t change how much mass you have but you can control how you use that mass in relation to traction.
 There are times when a little speed or momentum will get you through a situation.
 Most riders screw this up by “gassing it” –either, when they don’t have enough traction or when they have traction and are out of balance.
 The end result usually concludes with the rider being out of control or getting thrown further out of balance.
 Being balanced, pointed in the right direction, not having the bike wound up (wheels out of line or your body out of balance) will allow you to get that traction and burst of speed so you can “float” or be light at the spot the traction is limited.